 Description: The nonprofit peer learning program is a training and networking program that prioritizes group discussion and learning.
 We will cover content that is important to nonprofit leaders, while centering the formation of a peer network for ongoing support, mentorship, resource sharing and collaboration.

-Priority Audience: Early phase nonprofit organizations.
-For this first cohort, we are seeking to include a majority of organizations who are specifically committed to working for social, racial, environmental and/or economic justice.
+Priority Audience: Leaders of nonprofit organizations.
+We are seeking to include a majority of organizations who are specifically committed to working for social, racial, environmental and/or economic justice.

 Criteria for participation (note that these criteria are identified so that potential participants can determine if the program is right for them):